 '''

 AM_CONDITIONAL (conditional, condition)

-The conditional name conditional should be a simple string

 '''

 [Macro]

 The conditional name, conditional, should be a simple string starting with a letter and containing only letters, digits, and underscores.
 It must be different from 'TRUE' and 'FALSE' that are reserved by Automake.

 The shell condition (suitable for use in a shell if statement) is evaluated when configure is run.
 Note that you must arrange for every AM_CONDITIONAL to be invoked every time configure is run.
 If AM_CONDITIONAL is run conditionally (e.g., in a shell if statement), then the result will confuse automake.